 - Phi Beta Kappa

-- Associate, The Women Business Leaders of the U.S. Health Care Industry Foundation
+- Membership Committee, The Women Business Leaders of the U.S. Health Care Industry Foundation